ColinJClemence/DataScienceStuff/curriculum/week-08/1.3-pc-rds-lab/readme.md

 #### 1. Prerequisites

-Let's first log-in to AWS and go to the EMR service page:
+Let's first log-in to AWS and go to the RDS service page:

 ![](./assets/images/rds.png)